 WE ARE FAMILY

-As my tour of the church and family center was coming to an end, a question popped into my head that was baffling to me.
-I asked Elder Adams why on earth the Mormon Church cared so much about African Americans reconnecting to their roots.
-Elder Adams answered very sweetly, “We believe we are all brothers and sisters in the afterlife.”
+As my tour of the church and family center was coming to an end, I asked Elder Adams why on earth the Mormon Church cared so much about African Americans reconnecting to their roots.
+As Elder Adams and I walked down the corridor of the family center together, he looked over at me and answered very sweetly, “We believe we are all brothers and sisters in the afterlife.”